06. Append-Only KV Store

 }

-The BTree.new callback collects new page data in memory, and allocates and returns the page number from the end.
+The BTree.new callback collects new pages from B+tree updates, and allocates the page number from the end of DB.

 type KV struct {